 If you want to know more about the Eco Longmen Project, click here.

 The expanding strategy of the brand not only consists in the acquisition of other brands but also in the development of a partnership with some influent local players.

 First with Wahaha

 The group established in the first place a key partnership with Wahaha.
-Back then the CEO of this very influent Chinese company was Zong Qinghou, leader on the Chinese beverage market.
-Danone bought 51% of Wahaha shares in 1996, promises to let Mr Zong lead it.
+Back then the CEO of this very influent Chinese company was Zong Qinghou, a leader in the Chinese beverage market.
+Danone bought 51% of Wahaha shares in 1996, promises to let Mr. Zong lead it.
 This last was a member of the parliament of Beijing, with very good guanxis (professional network), as any good Chinese businessman, and largely contributed to the comprehension of Chinese market Danone.
 But the group finally sale its Wahah shares in 2009, after 2 years of legal dispute.

 Today with Yahili